 Other info: There is no dump station at this campground, so you must use the one at the main campground (Loop A).

-All Malia’s Miles Table Rock State Park and Area Pages:
+All Malia’s Miles pages on Table Rock State Park: